 Advantages of grade beam:

-These beams are manufactured in any shape and size, so grade beams are flexible in nature.
+1. Form easily: These beams are manufactured in any shape and size, so grade beams are flexible & easy to form in nature.

-They can easily allow entry of other materials such as rebar’s, conduit, pipes or dowels.
+3. Easy Access: They can easily allow entry of other materials such as rebars, conduit, pipes or dowels.

 Disadvantages of grade beam:

-1. Grade beam foundations do not work with the basement
+1. Grade beam foundations do not work within the basement.

 Grade beams may be made either directly on the soil or above the soil spread between the piles.